High School Journalist Day

 To learn more about the reporters that cover the Red Wings and what advice they have for those interested in a career in sport journalism, you can download this document entitled “Meet Our Beat.”

-The Detroit Red Wings hosted High School Journalist Day on March 13, 2014.
-The annual event, presented by ITC Holdings Corp., brought more than 70 students from throughout the state of Michigan to Joe Louis Arena to experience a day-in-the-life of a sports reporter covering the Red Wings.
+The Detroit Red Wings hosted High School Journalist Day on Feb.
+15, 2015.
+The annual event, presented by Michigan Office Solutions brought more than 60 students from throughout the state of Michigan to Joe Louis Arena to experience a day-in-the-life of a sports reporter covering the Red Wings.

-The event opened with a Q&A session at 9:45 a.m., which featured a four-member media panel of reporters who frequently cover the Red Wings.
-Kevin Allen of USA Today, Michael Caples of Michigan Hockey, Bob Duff of the Windsor Star and Ken Kal, the play-by-play voice for the Red Wings, shared their personal experiences and offered advice on breaking into sports journalism.
+The event opened with a Q&A session, which featured a four-member media panel of reporters who frequently cover the Red Wings.
+Kevin Allen of USA Today, Michael Caples of Michigan Hockey, Dana Wakiji of FOXSportsDetroit.com and Ken Kal, the play-by-play voice for the Red Wings, shared their personal experiences and offered advice on breaking into sports journalism.